 What is Cloud Computing or Software as a Service?

 An excellent example of software that utilises the SaaS model is internet banking offered by banks.
-Internet banking protects the privacy of each customer while providing an online service that is reliable and secure, on a massive scale.
+Internet banking protects each customer’s privacy while providing a reliable and secure online service on a massive scale.

-Customers are able to add beneficiaries, draw statements and pay accounts using the same financial systems and technology without worrying about anyone accessing their personal information without authorisation.
+Customers can to add beneficiaries, draw statements and pay accounts using the same financial systems and technology without worrying about anyone accessing their personal information without authorisation.

-PaySpace is more scalable, more secure, and more reliable than most on-premise applications.
-Plus, upgrades are taken care of for you, so you get security and performance enhancements and new features – automatically and free of charge.
+PaySpace is more scalable, secure, and reliable than most on-premise applications.
+Plus, upgrades are taken care of for you, so you get security, performance enhancements, and new features – automatically and free of charge.